 Heat makes gummies possible—and probiotics vulnerable

-What a stable process usually tries to accomplish
+What a stable process tries to do

-- Add the probiotic after the cook at the lowest practical temperature
+- Add the probiotic after the cook at the lowest practical temperature.

-- Limit warm hold time so the mass isn’t sitting in a stressful window longer than needed
+- Limit warm hold time so the mass isn't sitting in a stressful window longer than needed.

-Where synbiotics get tricky is that the prebiotic portion can change viscosity and set behavior enough to push the process toward longer cure times or higher deposit temperatures.
-If you don’t plan for that, you can end up “fixing” texture in a way that unintentionally pressures potency.
+Where synbiotics get tricky is that the prebiotic portion can change viscosity and set behavior enough to push toward longer cure times or higher deposit temperatures.
+If you don't plan for that, you can end up "fixing" texture in a way that unintentionally pressures potency.

 Prebiotics aren't neutral in a gummy

-From a manufacturing standpoint, prebiotic selection is often a rheology decision as much as a label decision.
-You can have a concept that looks perfect on paper and still discover it doesn’t run cleanly on equipment-or that it cures inconsistently at scale.
+From a manufacturing standpoint, prebiotic selection is a rheology decision as much as a label decision.
+You can have a concept that looks perfect on paper and discover it doesn't run cleanly on equipment—or that it cures inconsistently at scale.

-“Count through expiration” is built on data, not hope
+Count through expiration is built on data, not hope

-What strong stability planning tends to measure
+What strong stability planning measures

 - Water activity (a_w)